rilysh/cafe/README.md

 ## cafe
-A catfetch :3 utility
+A catfetch :3 utility for your GNU/Linux distro
-> Note: It's only intended to work on GNU/Linux for now.

 ### Install
 ```sh